mitchell-lang/docs/lib/basic/kann.md

   - Adds a cost layer to a neural network definition.
 - `layerDropout (input, rate)`
   - Adds a dropout layer to a neural network definition.
+- `layerNorm input`
+  - Adds a normalization layer to a neural network definition.
 - `layerConv1d (input, numFilters, size, stride, padding)`
   - Adds a 1-dimensional convolution layer to a neural network definition.
 - `layerConv2d (input, numFilters, numRows, numCols, strideRows, strideCols, padRows, padCols)`